TrackEditor/TrackEditor/README.md

 visualize and edit your GPX files to create your custom track.

 There are amazing tools to create tracks from scratch: komoot, strava...
-But any GPX aditor which matches my neecesities at 100%.
+But any GPX editor which matches my necessities at 100%.

 ## Repository organization
 - **src**: source code